 Major bleeding complications include intracranial hemorrhage leading to neurologic impairment or death.

-ITP is a diagnosis of exclusion.
+ITP is a diagnosis of exclusion as there are no diagnostic tests or signs and symptoms.
 The following may be noted:

 Persistent thrombocytopenia (< 100,000/μL), increased number of megakaryocytes in the bone marrow, exclusion of systemic disorders or medications/drugs, absence of splenomegaly